csommerl/js120/lesson2/lesson2_notes.md

 The nested function's context can be permanently set by using `bind`, either with function expression and method chaining or with a function declaration followed by a function expression.

 Advantage over Solution 2: don't have to repeatedly call the function with the context as an argument.

-QUESTION:

-- Does `bind` have the disadvantage that it prevents the outer function/method from being used as a method for another object?
-- Answer: No. See my `bind_question.js`.
-What presumably explains this is that the nested function is not created until the outer function/method is invoked.

 ### Solution 4: Using an Arrow Function